 - at the same time, however, the Sole Arbitrator is mindful that the allegations asserted against the Athlete are of the utmost seriousness.
 The Athlete is accused, inter alia, of having used Prohibited Substances and having knowingly benefitted from a doping scheme and system that was covering up her positive doping results and registered them as negative in ADAMS.
 Given the gravity of the alleged wrongdoing, it is incumbent on the IAAF to adduce particularly cogent evidence of the Athlete's deliberate personal involvement in that wrongdoing.
 In particular, it is insufficient for the IAAF merely to establish the existence of an overarching doping scheme to the comfortable satisfaction of the Sole Arbitrator.
 Instead, the IAAF must go further and establish, in each individual case, that the individual athlete knowingly engaged in particular conduct that involved the commission of a specific and identifiable ADRV.
 In other words, the Sole Arbitrator must be comfortably satisfied that the Athlete personally committed a specific violation of a specific provision of the 2012-2013 IAAF Rules. - in considering whether the IAAF has discharged its burden of proof to the requisite standard of proof, the Sole Arbitrator will consider any admissible "reliable" evidence adduced by the IAAF.
 This includes any admissions by the Athlete, any "credible testimony" by third parties and any "reliable" documentary evidence or scientific evidence.
 Ultimately, the Sole Arbitrator has the task of weighing the evidence adduced by the Parties in support of their respective allegations.
-If, in the Sole Arbitrator's view, both sides' evidence carries the same weight, the rules on the burden of proof must break the tie. - 60.
-As to the reliability of the McLaren Evidence, the Sole Arbitrator, notes, first, that the findings of the Second McLaren Report in relation to the "Disappearing Positive Methodology", meet according to the report a high threshold, as the standard of proof that was applied was "beyond reasonable doubt" and, thus, can be considered as sufficiently reliable (OG AD 16/009, and CAS 2017/O/5039).
-In this regard, the Sole Arbitrator further notices that Dr. Rodchenkov has, on several occasions, testified that the results that were supposed to be reported in ADAMS have been systematically registered as negative and that said testimony has, until now, not been proven wrong. - 61.
-Second, in difference to the information related to Washout Schedules made public by Prof. McLaren (and which had been made available to the athletes), in which the names of the athletes had been replaced by codes, the documents submitted as evidence by the IAAF in the present case, which are the initial documents revised by Prof. McLaren and his team, contain the names of the athletes that provided the samples.
-Thus, this list is not affected by the errors that might have been made by Prof. McLaren and his team when coding the information contained therein. - 62.
-Third, the reliability of the metadata of the evidence relied upon by Prof. McLaren to establish his Reports and by the IAAF in the present case has, at this stage, never been successfully contested and its contemporaneous character has not been questioned by the Athlete.
-Thus, the Sole Arbitrator sees no reasons to do so either and follows, on this aspect, the existing CAS jurisprudence (CAS 2017/O/5039).
+If, in the Sole Arbitrator's view, both sides' evidence carries the same weight, the rules on the burden of proof must break the tie. - As to the reliability of the McLaren Evidence, the Sole Arbitrator, notes, first, that the findings 62. of the Second McLaren Report in relation to the "Disappearing Positive Methodology", meet - according to the report - a high threshold, as the standard of proof that was applied was "beyond reasonable doubt" and, thus, can be considered as sufficiently reliable (OG AD 16/009, and CAS 2017/O/5039).
+In this regard, the Sole Arbitrator further notices that Dr. Rodchenkov has, on several occasions, testified that the results that were supposed to be reported in ADAMS have been systematically registered as negative and that said testimony has, until now, not been proven wrong. - Second, in difference to the information related to Washout Schedules made public by Prof. 63.
+McLaren (and which had been made available to the athletes), in which the names of the athletes had been replaced by codes, the documents submitted as evidence by the IAAF in the present case, which are the initial documents revised by Prof. McLaren and his team, contain the names of the athletes that provided the samples.
+Thus, this list is not affected by the errors that might have been made by Prof. McLaren and his team when coding the information contained therein.